 Despite significant language barriers and a less-than well-planned visit, we were able to meet our oldest living relative: my grandmother’s first cousin Lidia, who, if I translated correctly at the time, was 95 when we met her and still living in provisional housing after being displaced by the 2009 earthquake that had devastated nearby L’Aquila and caused considerable damage to Barisciano.
 In a stroke of brilliance, my sister had thought to pack old photos of our grandparents and aunts and uncles to help us navigate the village and explain to folks who we were.
 Even with the photos and the aid of Alice, it was a struggle to convey to Lidia who we were, but piano piano, we persevered.
 We knew she understood us when she left the room where we had all gathered and returned soon after with a photo of our dad in his Navy uniform taken during his service in World War II and obviously sent to her from our grandmother.
 We were overcome with emotion realizing what the photo must have meant both to a proud mother in the U.S. and to our relatives who had survived Fascism in Italy.

 Ultimately, what has the experience of reconnecting to your Italian roots meant to you?

 It took us another year of additional research and paperwork, but, in 2013, we were acknowledged as Italian citizens, along with several of my siblings and nieces and nephews.
-It’s something I cherish and feel daily inspired by.
+My Italian citizenship is something I cherish and feel daily inspired by.
 Not one day has gone by since gaining my citizenship that I haven’t contemplated the privilege and its meaning.
 Often times, that translates into language study (it’s been my goal for several years now to learn as much Italian as I can and I practice daily); at other times, it translates into mindful reflection about the family, culture, and places my ancestors were forced to leave behind in the hopes of finding better opportunities here.